 The counties served by the Greenbelt division are:

 - St. Mary’s

-The Federal Trade Commission requires credit counselling within 180 days before you file for bankruptcy.
-If this counselling is not completed, the petition for bankruptcy is likely to be dismissed.
+The Federal Trade Commission requires credit counseling within 180 days before you file for bankruptcy.
+If this counseling is not completed, the petition for bankruptcy is likely to be dismissed.
 In some cases, a 180 day wait will be implemented before you can file again.